00Julian00/Nova/README.md

 - **LanguageModel**: The LLM that should be used.
 Note that it is not possible to check whether your chosen model is valid, so choose a valid model.
 [Groq Models](https://console.groq.com/docs/models)
 - **ElevenlabsModel**: The voice model that should be used for the Text-To-Speech.
 Note that it is not possible to check whether your chosen model is valid, so choose a valid model.
 [Elevenlabs Models](https://elevenlabs.io/docs/speech-synthesis/models)
 - **ElevenlabsVoiceID**: The ID of the voice you want to use.
 You can find the IDs of the premade voices and your own voices on [Elevenlabs](https://elevenlabs.io).
+- **OfflineMode (True/False)**: Run all required AI models on local hardware.
+No internet connection is needed, apart from first downloading the models.
+Switch off Offline Mode for better response times and higher quality.
 - **StreamVoice (True/False)**: Do you want to stream the voice?
 Streaming is generally a lot faster but can lead to buffering, especially if you are not using a turbo model.
 - **MicrophoneIndex**: The ID of the microphone the system should use.
 Find a list of the IDs in the main menu under `micID`.
 - **Behaviour**: How the assistant should behave.